edvisor-io/ch-address-book/README.md

 > Tests should be used to PROVE that what you've built is doing what it is meant to do.
 We will evaluate how you structure your tests, your use of mocks/stubs (if necessary), and your understanding of testing concepts.

 3. Quality
-> We will evaluate your code architecture, system architecture, maintainability, and core undertanding of the technologies used.
+> We will evaluate your code architecture, system architecture, maintainability, and core understanding of the technologies used.